Travel from China to Vietnam by Railway

-Everything was standardized, standardized, writing, weights, coins, the width of the wagon axles and even how the moustaches and hair knots had to sit was prescribed by the official state.
+Everything was standardized, writing, weights, coins, the width of the wagon axles and even how the moustaches and hair knots had to sit was prescribed by the official state.
 Qin Shi Huang continued to build the Great Wall of China and built a 6,800 kilometers long road network, some of which is still preserved today.

 The first emperor of China wanted to be prepared for the time after his death.
 Shortly after his accession to the throne, he is said to have begun the construction of his tomb.
 Over 700,000 forced laborers are said to have worked in his 56 square kilometer mausoleum for 37 years.
 In 1974 the terracotta army of Qin Shi Huang was discovered by chance by a local farmer.
 Since then, the excavation site has long since developed into one of the most important tourist attractions in central China.

 The museum of the Terracotta Warriors consists of several pits and is only partially excavated so far.
 The largest has more than a thousand terracotta figures.
 The army consists of about 8000 clay warriors.
 It has been on the UNESCO World Heritage list since 1987 and is often referred to as the 8th wonder of the world.

 TRAVEL BY RAIL FROM XI'AN TO CHENGDU, CAPITAL OF SICHUAN PROVINCE BY HIGH SPEED TRAIN